 HIT BY CAR WHILE CROSSING THE STREET – MN INJURY LAWYERS

-Our attorneys have represented many people who were injured while walking down a street or injured while crossing the street.
-The most tragic cases happen when someone is crossing the street in the crosswalk and a car driver doesn’t stop.
+Our attorneys have represented many people who were injured while walking on the road or injured while crossing the street.
+The most tragic cases happen when someone is crossing the street in the crosswalk and a distracted car driver doesn’t stop.
 When a pedestrian is hit by a car, the injuries are frequently severe – resulting in major medical bills and future disability.
 A car is such a large heavy object that any impact with a person, even at minimal speed, comes with enough force to cause serious injury or push the person hit with enough force that they hit the ground hard.
-Most often these accidents are caused by driver inattention or distraction.
+Most often, these accidents are caused by driver inattention or distraction.
 Sometimes the driver is on a cellphone or texting while driving, and sometimes the driver is just not paying attention.

 If you are hit by a car while crossing the street in Minnesota, please call us and speak with a lawyer for a free consultation.
 Our attorneys will get the facts of your case, conduct an investigation, answer your questions, and make sure you are fairly compensated for your injuries.